 What is the Time Table of the Kamakhya temple?

-According to the kamakhya temple timetable, the doors of the temples are opened at 8 AM daily for devotees (except the three days of menstruation during the month of June).
+According to the Kamakhya Devi Temple timming, the doors of the temples are opened at 8 AM daily for devotees (except the three days of menstruation during the month of June).
 The doors are closed at 1 PM for cooked offering to the Goddess which is distributed among devotees later.
 At 2.30 PM, temple’s doors are opened again for devotees.
 At 5.30, the aarti of the Goddess takes place after which the doors are closed for the night.

 What is the best day to visit Kamakhya Temple